Widget Guide

 Add a new widget

 to open the widget selection dialog box.
-Choose the widget type that best suits your needs, whether it's a chart, card, gauge, map, or control.
-Customize the widget's appearance, configure data sources, and adjust display options to fit your preferences.
-Once you've completed the setup, click Save
+From there, the user chooses the widget type that best suits the needs, whether it's a chart, card, gauge, map, or control.

 Widget Chart Features